seb1080/webOneBiteAtaTime/basics/JavaScript/Javscript - Notes.md

 ## Undefined

 A variable that has no value is undefined.
+A variable have been declared, but not defined.

 ## Object